 - Bloating – Bloating is caused by water retention, which is almost always the result of estrogen conversion via aromatization.
 However, it is temporary and will disappear when you stop using steroids.

-Anabolic steroids are almost all derivatives of testosterone although there are a couple of exceptions.
-Because of this, when you start using steroids, your body will slowly stop producing testosterone on its own.
-Simply put, steroids are not testosterone, but your body thinks they are because they act on the very same receptors in your bloodstream.
+Almost all derivatives of testosterone although there are a couple of exceptions.
+Because of this, when you start using, your body will slowly stop producing testosterone on its own.
+Simply put, they are not testosterone, but your body thinks they are because they act on the very same receptors in your bloodstream.
 This can cause some side effects of its own.

 - Loss of Libido and/or Erectile Dysfunction – Testosterone is perhaps the most important facet of your sex life.
 It’s responsible for giving you your sex drive, or libido, and it’s also responsible for making sure your body is up to the challenge when the time comes.
 Without enough testosterone in your body, your sex drive can plummet, and your body may not cooperate even when you are in the mood.